Using chatbots

 Drag and drop a file into the upload pane or click the links present in the Select files or folders text to select from your file explorer.

-After uploading is complete, your files are added to the document list under Your files.
-Uploaded files are also automatically added to the current message scope, as indicated by their presence in the chat box.
-In subsequent queries, you need to explicitly tell the model to reference your uploaded file in one of the following ways:
+Comparison files are automatically added to the current message scope, as indicated by their presence in the chat box.
+In subsequent queries, you must explicitly tell the model to reference your uploaded file.

 -